chimochio/civng/README.md

 You can toggle position markers (mostly for debugging purposes) with `shift-p`.

 You can scroll the map!
 To do so, press `shift-s` to toggle scroll mode.
 Now, when you press movement keys, it's the map that will scroll instead of the active unit.
+When you reach limits of the map, you'll see red borders.
+That's when you can't scroll any further.

 `shift-q` to quit.